All Episodes

 Newsmax World is reporting on this.

-Now, they do have enough fuel, and they do have enough backup generators to prevent it from melting down, unless something happened to the fuel, or something happened to the backup generators, and who knows how dependable those backup generators are.
+Now, they do have enough fuel, and they do have enough backup generators to prevent it from melting down, unless something happened to the fuel or something happened to the backup generators.

 So we'll keep an eye on that.

-They can attack and they can move logistics, um, yeah, they can move stuff back and forth.
+They can move stuff back and forth.

-But what I'd like to know is do we have a sense of the ratio of robots to human fighters on the front line?
+But what I'd like to know is, do we have a sense of the ratio of robots to human fighters on the front line?

 Because that ratio is going to change every day to more robots, fewer humans, if only because the humans are dying.

-How many robots to humans are there?
+If you have to guess, how many robots to humans are there?

-I'm I imagine we're getting close to the point where the robots outnumber the humans.
+I imagine we're getting close to the point where the robots outnumber the humans.

 And then the humans will continue to decrease.